 Before you quite get into town…

-There's a few Tombstone Arizona attractions you’ll want to see on the way in - before parking in town.
+A few Tombstone Arizona attractions you’ll want to see on the way in, before parking in town.
 (Or as an option – on your way out.)

 - Boothill Graveyard – The original Old West cemetery of the town.
 Many famous gunfighters & lawmen are buried here!
 Some old time characters, as well.
-It's located right along Hwy.
-80 as you enter town from Benson/St. David area - on the left.
+Located along Hwy.
+80 as you enter town from Benson/St. David area, on the left.
 See More>

 - Ed Schieffelin Monument – Ed is known as the founder of Tombstone.
-His search for ore led to the nickname of the "Town Too Tough to Die.”
+His search for ore led to the nickname: “Town Too Tough to Die.”
 He spent quite a while here, but eventually moved on.
 His attachment to the town never left.
 He requested to be buried in Tombstone after death.
 This monument marks that spot.
 Worth the little side tour about 2 miles before coming into town.
-Take Allen Street West.
-Make the right turn-off onto W. Schieffelin Monument Rd.
+Take Allen Street West, turning into W. Schieffelin Monument Rd.
 Map Here:

-Some Tombstone Arizona attractions you’ll have to judge by the age & temperament of your kids – because they involve “gunfighting!”
+Some Tombstone Arizona attractions you’ll judge by the age & temperament of your kids – because they involve “gunfighting!”
 We don’t want the little ones to get scared!
-But if they’d enjoy it, these Tombstone attractions are designed for kids & adults.
+But if they’d enjoy it, these Tombstone attractions are designed for kids and adults.

 - Gunfight at the OK Corral – The whole event includes a film about the history of Tombstone including its famous gunfight, plus a gunfight reenactment.
 Walk through C.S.
-Fly’s studio (where Doc Holliday rented a room) & the actual Corral.
-3 reenactment shows are scheduled daily.
-This Tombstone draw sometimes schedules extra shows when it's really crowded!
+Fly’s studio (where Doc Holliday rented a room) and the Corral.
+Three reenactment shows scheduled daily.
+Allen Street entrance.

-- Old Tombstone Wild West Park at the end of 4th Street - across Toughnut - perform 30 minute gunfight shows throughout the day.
-Other fun things to do are right inside!
-If a theme park is your Tombstone preference (especially for your kids) - it's a good choice!
+- Old Tombstone Wild West Park – The end of 4th Street, across Toughnut.
+30 minute gunfight shows throughout the day.
+Other fun things to do right inside!
+If a theme park is your Tombstone preference (especially for your kids), a good choice!

-- Wild West Costume Photos - Get your photo taken wearing Old West Clothing.
+A great memory for your trip to Tombstone!
+Get your photo taken wearing Old West Clothing.
 Shops on Allen Street provide this take-home memory.
-They all put you in a vintage setting - some will even set a wild western scene for you to take part in!
-Look for Tombstone Photo at 507 Allen or Madame Mustache at 455 Allen.
-Some shops offer this Tombstone attraction as a sideline.
+They all put you in a vintage setting.
+Some will even set a wild western scene for you to be a part of!

 Museums of the Wild West

-A variety of Tombstone Arizona attractions present Tombstone Arizona History itself, as well as a Historama of the old, Wild West.
-They all have excellent visuals and info.
-Choose one or (if you have time) see all of the Old West Museums.
+A variety of Tombstone Arizona attractions present Tombstone Arizona History itself.
+You can view a video, as a Historama of the old, Wild West, that includes the famous gunfight.
+They all have excellent visuals and information.
+Choose one or (if you have time) see all of the Tombstone Arizona Old West Museums, fantastic attractions!

-- Tombstone Court House – With kids along, this may be the most fun.
-It’s the actual historical building - the gallows are still there!
-It’s full of wonderful history & preserved items.
-Our Tombstone AZ suggestions have to include this!
+- Tombstone Court House – With kids along, this can be one of the most fun.
+It’s the actual historical building.
+The gallows are still there!
+They’ll probably be enthralled with that, especially if they like Westerns!
+It’s full of wonderful history and preserved items.
+Our Tombstone AZ attraction suggestions have to include this!
 On the corner of 3rd & Toughnut.

-- Bird Cage Theatre – The original building, one of the few surviving the May 1882 fire that destroyed much of the town.
+- Bird Cage Theatre – The original building, one of the few in town that didn’t succumb to the May 1882 fire that destroyed much of the town.
 It contains amazing artifacts from historical Tombstone, and it’s a historical story itself.
 At the end of downtown Allen Street, corner of 6th.
 Read More>

 - Rose Tree Inn – Museum & Bookstore.

-- This Tombstone Arizona fancy had made the Guinness Book of World Records.
+- This Tombstone Arizona attraction made the Guinness Book of World Records.

 - The museum building is historic.
-Once home to the family & the woman who received a rose cutting from her Scottish immigrant friend.
-From that - this Lady Banksia rose has grown.
+Once home to the woman who received a rose cutting from her Scottish immigrant friend.
+From that, this Lady Banksia rose has grown.

-- It blooms every April, & is spread over a large trellis.
+- It blooms every April.
+It’s spread over a large trellis.